theerthaavnsh/TO-DO-List-App/README.md

 Contributing
 We welcome contributions to the To Do List App repository.
 If you find any issues with the app or would like to add a new feature, please create a new branch, make your changes, and submit a pull request.

+License
+The To Do List App is open-source software licensed under the MIT License.
+Feel free to use this app for personal or commercial use.